Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 _Far_ more importantly, however, we just executed the standard process of synthesis: using _starting conditions_ and an _algorithm_ to create a _target!_

+In `tiny` - you can quickly access these features off of the `Phrase` type -

+        let 𝑎 = a known phrase

+        𝑎.TerminalRegion(𝑛) // Returns the terminal region 𝑛 bits from the left
+        𝑎.DiminishmentPoint(𝑤, 𝑝) // Returns the diminishment point 𝑝 of a 𝑤 wide pattern